 You want f1.4 lenses.

-You’re favorite influencer or friends have Sony – This is actually a real thing, it’s fun shooting on the same gear as friends sometimes.
+You’re a favorite influencer or friends have Sony – This is a real thing, it’s fun shooting on the same gear as friends sometimes.

 You want to build out a full Sony ecosystem with some of their amazing video cameras and still cameras that all share the same lenses – This is one of the biggest reasons to go with Sony.
 The full ecosystem, which includes their cine cameras is unmatched in my opinion.

 Reasons To Buy Nikon Cameras Over Sony Cameras

 You want cool-looking cameras.
 My opinion.
 I do think the Sony FX3 looks awesome for a Cine camera though.
 The A7, A9, and A1 cameras look lame.
 The new body style is a lot nicer though.

 You want a sensor that is better at adapting third-party lenses or older retro lenses.

 You want better IBIS.

 Some of Nikon’s midrange f1.8 prime lenses are better.
 In my opinion of course.

 You just want a better entry-level to midrange system at a better value. ( this will likely change when Sony updates the A7 ).
 Nikon Z5, Nikon Z6 II. – The Nikon Z6II plus a 24-70mm f4, is even a better value than the Fujifilm X-T4 with the equivalent lens.
 Nikon and Panasonic are probably the best value systems for the mid-range price right now as far as bang for the buck.